 Step 1: Establish a Compelling Reason

-Identify and present to the court, crucial and sufficient reasons for requesting sealed divorce records to be open.
-The judge has to be convinced that there is justification for unsealing the records.
+The first step to obtaining sealed divorce records is to establish a compelling reason.
+Parties must identify and present crucial and sufficient reasons for requesting sealed divorce records to be open.
+The court judge has to be convinced that there is justification for unsealing the records.
 Follow applicable laws and guidelines.

-Understand the legal requirement for unsealing court records in the State of interest.
-Under the California court rules and procedures for sealed records, the court may unseal divorce records on its own volition or prompted by a petition to do so.
+The second step in obtaining divorce records that are sealed is to learn more about the requirements.
+Parties must understand the legal requirements for unsealing court records in the State of interest.
+Many state courts can unseal divorce records if they see fit or if prompted by a petition to do so.
 A person requesting the court to unseal records must file a notice or petition to unseal and serve the same to all parties in the case.

 Documents, motions, answers, and supporting documents relating to the request to unseal must be filed in a redacted or completely sealed version, in compliance with the sealing of the divorce documents.
 Once a divorce record is partially or fully sealed, all documents referring to it must be treated and documented in the same manner, with the same level of confidentiality as the sealed divorce records, until they are unsealed.

-In states where no motion form is available to fill out, writing a formal letter to the Judge may be allowed, provided it contains an introduction of the applicant, the description of documents and reasons for the request to unseal and it is directed at the right court- (court where the records are sealed).
-The applicant may also consult with a lawyer or carry out some research on preparing a motion and citing legal authority and support for the request to unseal.
+In states where no motion form is available to fill out, writing a formal letter to the Judge may be allowed.
+The letter must contain an introduction of the applicant, a description of requested documents, and reasons for the request to unseal.
+Parties must send the letter to the proper court where the records were sealed.
+The applicant may also consult with a lawyer or perform research to prepare a motion citing legal authority and support for the request to unseal.

-It may be necessary to notarize the petition/motion, as the legal backing for the request.
+It may be necessary to notarize the petition or motion as the legal backing for the request.
 Presenting a valid and acceptable identification is very important.

 Step 3: Attend the Hearing

-Once a motion is and notices are filed, the applicant will be advised on a date for hearing by the court clerk.
-At the hearing, the applicant will have a chance to make their position known and if there are no successful opposition, and the court is convinced, the court may issue an order to unseal after the hearing or at a later date.
+The third step in obtaining sealed divorce records is attending the hearing.
+Once a motion is filed, the court will notify the applicant of the hearing date.
+At the hearing, the applicant will have a chance to make their position known, and if there is no successful opposition and the court is convinced, the court may issue an order to unseal after the hearing or at a later date.

 Step 4: Review and Understand the Court Order

-When the court gives an order to unseal divorce records, the order must state the reasons for unsealing and whether the records are fully or partially unsealed to the public or to a particular person.
+Lastly, it is essential for requesting parties to review and fully understand the court order.
+When the court gives an order to unseal divorce records, the order must clearly state the reasons for unsealing.
+The order must also specify whether the records are fully or partially unsealed to the public or a particular person.